 Use everyday English words, and communicate with your subscriber in their language.

-Make your subscribers feel like you’re part of their community: you understand their pain points and are the best person to provide solutions.
+Make your subscribers feel like you’re part of their community: you understand their pain points and are the best person to solve their problems.

 Don’t use industry jargon unnecessarily; even acronyms should be used where they make sense and improve the conversation.